Letters to the editor: Election 2024

 Trump’s deportation threats are not just talk

-It has been estimated that around 40% of Latinos are planning to vote for Trump.
-Many of these voters believe that Trump will be better for them economically: many are small business owners, and most are men.
-Former president Donald Trump said he would “carry out the largest domestic deportation operation in American history.”
+It has been estimated that around 40% of Latinos are planning to vote for Donald Trump.
+Many of these voters believe Trump will be better for them economically: Many are small business owners, and most are men.
+The former president said he would “carry out the largest domestic deportation operation in American history.”

 History tells us that these threats are not hyperbole.
 If you know any Latino Trump supporters, remind them of the 1950s “Operation Wetback” and the deportations in the 1930s.
 It wasn't just non-citizens who were impacted: Over 1 million U.S. citizens of Mexican heritage were rounded up and taken to Mexico.
 As part of local deportation efforts, in 1932 the Boulder County Commissioners allocated funds to pay the railroad to transport people to Mexico.